Updated August 16, 2023

-- First, select the row where exactly we need a new row; here, in this example, we have selected the Third row where we need to insert a new row as shown below, which means Excel will insert the new row after the second row.
+- First, select the row where we need a new row; here, in this example, we have selected the Third row where we need to insert a new row, as shown below, which means Excel will insert the new row after the second row.

 - Go to the HOME menu and select Insert and click on the Insert Sheet Rows option as shown below.

-- After clicking on the insert option, a new row will be inserted above the fourth row, which is shown in the below screenshot.
+- After clicking on the insert option, a new row will be inserted above the fourth row, shown in the screenshot below.

-We can now see the difference that a new white row has been inserted after the SKU row “97011” Now if we need to add any missing Sales data, we can easily enter the data.
+We can now see that a new white row has been inserted after the SKU row “9″011” “ow, if we need to add a”” mis””ng Sales data, we can easily enter the data.

 Example #2 – Insert Multiple Rows

-In this example, we are going to see how to insert multiple rows by following the below steps.
-Consider the sales data, which has Product Title, Brand, and MRP, etc. Assume that we have missed some sales data that we need to include rows at the selected one.
+In this example, we will see how to insert multiple rows by following the below steps.
+Consider the sales data, which has Product Title, Brand, MRP, etc. Assume that we have missed some sales data and need to include rows at the selected one.

-Here in this example, we are going to insert multiple rows by following the below steps.
+Here in this example, we will insert multiple rows by following the below steps.

-- First, select the highlighted where we are going to insert the new one, as shown below.
+- First, select the highlighted one where we will insert the new one, as shown below.

-- Now click on the Insert and click on the second option, “Insert Sheet Row”.
+- Now click on the Insert and click the second option, “Insert Sheet Row”.

-- A new row will be inserted after clicking on the Insert Sheet rows, as shown in the below screenshot.
+- A new row wi”l be inserted af”er clicking “” the Insert She”” rows, as shown in the below screenshot.

 - Now do the same step to the other row to get the multiple rows, as shown in the below screenshot.

-Example #3 – Shortcut Keys to Insert a row/column using the Keyboard
+Example #3 – Short” u” Keys to Insert a row/colu” ” ” using the Keyboard

-The keyboard shortcut key to INSERT NEW row is SHIFT+CTRL++ “-“i.e. Plus sign we need to use it
+The keyboard shortcut key to INSERT NEW row is SHIFT+CTRL++ “-“i.e.,,,,, Plus sign we need to”u”e it

-- First, select the cell where you exactly need to insert a new one, as shown below.
+- First, select the cell w”e”” “ou need to insert a new one, as shown below.

-- Use the keyboard short cut key.
-Hold SHIFT + CTRL Key and Press “++“ plus sign on the keyboard, So that a new row will be inserted as shown below.
+- Use the keyboard shortcut key.
+Hold the SHIFT + CTRL Key and Press the “++“ plus sign on the keyboar”, ” a new row will be inserted” a “s “wn below.

-Here we can see the difference: after “PALMER COCO BUTTER FORMULA JAR (100 G), ” two rows have been inserted, as we noticed in the previous screenshot.
+Here we can see the difference: after “PALMER COCO BUTTER FORMULA JAR (“00 G), ” two rows have been ins”rt”d, as”e noticed in the previous scre”s”t.